penrose/penrose/penrose-web/src/mathtransformer.md

 #### Subsection 2: Match Target Functions

 A match target function extracts the information necessary to match a node to a target in Subsection 3 (Transform Maps).
 It's important to understand that JSCodeshift doesn't support searching by name (e.g. find all nodes that have name `pow`).
 Instead, we have to isolate nodes of the desired type (e.g. binary expressions), and then check if those nodes match some pattern that we want to transform.
 For example, the function `ME2STR` returns the `name` property of a member expression as a string.
 Later, we check to see if this string matches any of the names of specific member expressions we want to translate.
+It is important to note that all of the "to string" methods do not add spaces between syntactic units.
+For instance, converting the node representing the ternary expression `x ? y : z` to a string would return `x?y:z` without the spacing.
+This may be relevant when testing for a match.

 #### Subsection 3: Transform Maps